Backpage founder will face Arizona retrial on charges he participated in scheme to sell sex ads

 That marked the second trial for Lacey, whose first trial ended in a mistrial after a judge concluded in 2021 that prosecutors had too many references to child sex trafficking in a case where no one faced such a charge.

-On Tuesday, prosecutors filed a formal notice of retrial in federal court in Phoenix in compliance with a 70-day deadline the judge set in November.
+On Tuesday, prosecutors filed a formal notice of retrial in federal court in Phoenix in compliance with a deadline U.S. Judge Diane Humetewa set in an order on Jan.
+10.

 “The United States files this notice of intent to retry Defendant Michael Lacy on the 84 counts for which the jury was unable to reach a verdict and requests that the court set the case for retrial,” U.S. Attorney Gary Restaino wrote in the five-page notice.